Oral communication is the way toward communicating information or thoughts by using words.

 Whenever an interaction takes place using spoken words, it is termed as oral communication.

 No business can ever deny the importance of excellent oral communication.
-It is the only significant way of transmitting the information.
+It seems face to face communication is the only significant way of transmitting the information.
 The modern-day corporate environment seeks people with excellent oral communication skills.

 Both small, as well as large businesses, work on conversational management skills to improve the overall efficiency of their organization.
-This oral communication can take place in several forms; let’s have a look at some of the critical forms of oral communication –
+This oral communication can take place in several forms; let’s have a look at some of the critical forms of oral business communication. –

 Forms of Oral Communication

 When two or more than two people communicate with each other, the form of oral communication is interpersonal.
-Such communication often occurs when people meet in a social context.
+Such informal communication most often occurs when people meet in a social context.

 Intrapersonal communication occurs when you talk to yourself.
 Often this form of communication is not emphasized much.
 People who are about to make any decision often get into intrapersonal oral communication.
-Intrapersonal communication has been found to increase self-awareness and mindfulness.
+Intrapersonal oral communication helps and has been found to increase self-awareness and mindfulness.

 This form of communication is extremely helpful in getting to know other’s ideas and understand people better than ever.

-This form of communication consists of a speaker and his/her audience.
+This form of communication consists of direct interaction between a speaker and his/her audience.
 Public speaking is the second name assigned to this form of communication.
 Here the size of the audience can be anything – ranging from merely a few people to hundreds and thousands.

-This form of communication requires excellent persuading skills to convey a message to the audience effectively.
+This form of communication requires excellent persuading active listening skills to convey a message to the audience effectively.

 Mass communication uses a mode to convey messages from sender to receiver.
 Here a message is sent from the sender to the people across the world by using different modes like TV, radio, internet, etc.